mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 involved in this process; hydrogen is diffused through the spongy tissue and sequestered and collected chemically within the creature's body.

 The ice crawler metabolises rock.
-They have a dual poly-chain silicon- carbon biochemistry, using silicon in some biochemical reactions and carbon in others.
+They have a dual poly-chain silicon-carbon biochemistry, using silicon in some biochemical reactions and carbon in others.
 Carbon comes from the breakdown of the methane present in the atmosphere, while silicon is liberated by heating and reduction reactions from ingested rock.
 In this environment, the silicon